rust-lang/rfcs/text/0000-const-value-parameters.md

 Allow items to be parameterized by constant values.
-This RFC only introduces parameterization over integer and boolean constants, but much of the machinery being introduced apply to any other types of constant values allowed in the future.
+This RFC only introduces parameterization over integer and boolean constants, but much of the machinery being introduced will apply to any constant values allowed in the future.

 A significant part of the design and text of this RFC was borrowed from a draft RFC that